CycloneDX/cyclonedx-python/docs/index.rst

 * Pip's `requirements file format`_ format
 * `PDM`_ manifest and lockfile support is not implemented, yet.
   However, PDM's Python virtual environments are fully supported.
   See the :doc:`docs </usage>` for an example.
+* `uv`_ manifest and lockfile are not explicitly supported.
+  However, uv's Python virtual environments are fully supported.
+  See the :doc:`docs </usage>` for an example.
 * `Conda`_ as a package manager is no longer supported since version 4.
   However, conda's Python environments are fully supported via the methods listed above.